Bifrost (BFC) Price Hits $0.0851 on Major Exchanges

-Bifrost (CURRENCY:BFC) traded up 8.1% against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on April 8th.
-One Bifrost coin can currently be purchased for about $0.0851 or 0.00000149 BTC on major cryptocurrency exchanges.
-Bifrost has a market capitalization of $42.37 million and approximately $2.03 million worth of Bifrost was traded on exchanges in the last day.
-Over the last week, Bifrost has traded 33.9% higher against the U.S. dollar.
+Bifrost (CURRENCY:BFC) traded up 8.1% against the dollar during the 1-day period ending at 9:00 AM Eastern on April 11th.
+Bifrost has a market capitalization of $42.37 million and $2.03 million worth of Bifrost was traded on exchanges in the last day.
+One Bifrost coin can currently be purchased for approximately $0.0851 or 0.00000149 BTC on major cryptocurrency exchanges.
+In the last seven days, Bifrost has traded up 33.9% against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.